mariadb-corporation/MaxScale/Documentation/REST-API/Resources-User.md

 * `data.attributes.account`
   * Set to `admin` for administrative users and `basic` to read-only users

+Only admin accounts can perform POST, PUT, DELETE and PATCH requests.
+If a basic account performs one of the aforementioned request, the REST API will respond with a `401 Unauthorized` error.

 Here is an example request body defining the network user _my-user_ with the password _my-password_ that is allowed to execute only read-only operations.